 Adding records to sorted sets using

 .zadd() has a bit of an interesting syntax.
-Take note below how adding a sorted set records expects a dictionary in the format of
+Take note below how adding a sorted set of records expects a dictionary in the format of

-Items in a sorted set can never share the same index, so when attempt to insert a value at an index where one exists, the existing value (and those following) get pushed down to make room.
+Items in a sorted set can never share the same index, so when attempting to insert a value at an index where one exists, the existing value (and those following) get pushed down to make room.
 We're also able to change the indexes of values after we've created them: